Listings Project is a community offering free, carefully vetted real estate, job, and services offered listings weekly.

 Stephanie is an artist, entrepreneur and Founder / CEO of Listings Project.
 She creates communities of collective self-care.
 With over three decades of experience community building, the largest community she has created to date is Listings Project.
 As a social practice artist, she creates with a community as opposed to an audience.
 She has exhibited at: MoMA, MASS MoCA, MoMA/P.S.
 1, Studio Museum in Harlem, Queens Museum of Art, Bronx Museum of the Arts, Project Row Houses, to name a few.
 As an educator and leader she has held positions at museums, public art institutions, and schools and universities.
 Lean more about Stephanie at: stephaniediamond.com

-Scott Trudeau, our CTO, is responsible for all of the technology that keeps Listings Project running & growing.
+Scott is responsible for all of the technology that keeps Listings Project running & growing.
 He brings a breadth of experience building both the technical and team capacity at non-profits and media companies, partnering with Stephanie to lead all areas of tending the community and systems to support it.
 At home, he is an equity and climate-focused urbanist advocating for sustainable and inclusive policies in his city and region.

 Cai brings a savvy for organizational design to their role as Chief of Staff with Listings Project.
 With a background in social justice advocacy, change management, and leadership development, Cai brings a relational and transformational approach to strategic initiatives.
 Cai’s portfolio at Listings Project includes executive leadership, people operations (HR), and business operations.
 You can find Cai enjoying coffee, sunshine, and nature with their sweet little family.